 Even when carefully and correctly administered by trained personnel, this drug may cause a feeling of burning and pain.
 There is a risk that this medication may leak out of the vein at the injection site, resulting in tissue damage that can be severe.
 If the area of injection becomes red, swollen, or painful at anytime during or after the injection, notify your care team immediately.
 Do not apply anything to the site unless instructed by your care team.

 Possible Side Effects of Mechlorethamine

 There are a number of things you can do to manage the side effects of mechlorethamine.
-Talk to your doctor or nurse about these recommendations.
+Talk to your care team about these recommendations.
 They can help you decide what will work best for you.
-These are some of the most common side effects:
+These are some of the most common or important side effects: